 Sovereign Gold Bonds are a new way to invest in gold.
 Learn more about them here!

 The scheme was launched by the Government in November 2015 under the gold monetisation scheme.
-Reserve bank handles the scheme in favour of the Government of India.
+The Reserve Bank handles the scheme in favour of the Government of India.

-From time to time, reserve banks publicise through media the opening of subscriptions in trenches.
-These bonds are sold through authorized agents such as banks and brokers.
+From time to time, reserve banks publicise through the media the opening of subscriptions in trenches.
+These bonds are sold through authorized agents, such as banks and brokers.